History of the Summer of Love — 1967: Part 4, Rock & Roll

 John said he was inspired by the surrealism of the “Wool And Water” chapter of Lewis Carroll’s Through The Looking Glass, where Alice floats down a river in a rowing boat by the Queen, who has changed into a sheep.
 (By the way, Carroll floated down a river with a little girl at Christ Church College, Oxford.
 You can find the Sheep Shop there too.)
 “Plasticine ties” came from The Goon Show on T.V.

 Initially, the song was about a news story John had read regarding the automobile accident of Tara Browne, a young aristocratic elite who was the great-grandson of the brewer Edward Cecil Guinness.
 Then it was spliced together with an unfinished song Paul had written about his school days.
 With words like “smoke,” “dream,” and “turn-ons,” the track was banned from radio play in many countries.

 Hence, it became the quintessential drug song of the Summer of Love.

 A Splendid Time Is Guaranteed For All

 Was Sgt.
 Pepper successful?
-Less than 2 weeks after it was released in the U.S. it was a certified gold record.
-It debuted on Billboard Magazine at number 8 on the album chart, the next week it was #1 displacing The Monkees’ album.
-It topped the charts for 15 straight weeks and remained in the top 5 until January of the next year.
-It sold 11 million copies in the U.S, 32 million worldwide.
+It was a certified gold record less than two weeks after it was released in the U.S. It debuted in Billboard Magazine at number 8 on the album chart; the next week, it was #1, displacing The Monkees’ album.
+It topped the charts for 15 straight weeks and remained in the top 5 until January of the following year.
+It sold 11 million copies in the U.S. and 32 million worldwide.
 It won 4 Grammy awards.

 Even Johnny Rivers’ December 1967 hit “Summer Rain” repeats the line